Skip to content

 Copyright 2013 James Marsh

-The stream is still flowing at a normal level with clear water.
-There are some good hatches taking place.
+The stream is flowing at a normal level with clear water.
+Good hatches continue to take place.
+We received three good reports from customers fishing this past week.

 Stream Conditions: Afternoon Water Temperature: 46 (lower section)